MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-setup.md

 Microsoft 365 Backup is a pay-as-you-go offering that charges based on consumption, unlike traditional seat-based licenses.
 To set up pay-as-you-go for Microsoft 365 Backup, you will need to have this information:

 > [!div class="checklist"]
 > * **Valid Azure subscription**.
 An Azure subscription provides a logical container for your resources.
 Each Azure resource is associated with only one subscription.
 Creating a subscription is the first step in adopting Azure.
-To learn more about Azure concepts, see [Azure fundamental concepts](/azure/cloud-adoption-framework/ready/considerations/fundamental-concepts).
+To learn more about Azure, see [Azure fundamental concepts](/azure/cloud-adoption-framework/ready/considerations/fundamental-concepts).
 > * **Resource group**.
-A resources group provides a logical grouping of resources within an Azure subscription.
+A resource group provides a logical grouping of resources within an Azure subscription.
 > * **Region**.
 The region in which you want to register the service.
 > * **Owner or contributor**.
 Name of an owner or contributor role on the Azure subscription.